PreferredAI/cornac/docs/source/user/install.rst

 Install Cornac
 --------------
 There are 3 different ways in which you could install cornac.
 Depending on your environment and requirements, choose and run the corresponding codes to install Cornac:

-1. Using ``pip`` (recommended)
+1. Using ``pip`` (Recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Pip is a package manager for Python.
 It allows users to easily install,